m27315/git-lfs-wiki/Tutorial.md

     dd if=/dev/urandom of=cat.bin bs=1048576 count=1
     dd if=/dev/urandom of=dog.bin bs=1048576 count=1

-Now we are going ensure that git-lfs is tracking the large `*.bin` files we just created.
+Now we are going to ensure that git-lfs is tracking the large `*.bin` files we just created.
 Tracking means that in subsequent commits, these files will now be LFS files.

 *Note: This does NOT mean that versions of the files in previous commits will be converted.
 That involves a process commonly known as "rewriting history" and is described in the [migration section](#migrating-existing-repository-data-to-lfs).*